A guide to help you apply for and successfully complete peer support certification training with CMI

 After successful completion of your Zoom interview, you will receive an acceptance letter via email if you have been selected for the training and receive an invoice for the course fee.
 We require a response to this letter within 3 business days accepting or declining the invitation.

-Self-funded payments must be received by Case Managers of Idaho no later than 10 days before the class starts.
-Payments will be accepted in the form of check, cash, or money order.
-Payments must cover the $399 tuition and $50 for class materials.
+Self-funded payments must be received by Case Managers of Idaho no later than 10 business days before the class starts.
+Payments will be accepted in the form of card, check, cash, or money order.
+Payments must cover the $599 tuition and $50 for class materials.
 If you need to have your class materials shipped to you, you will need to include an additional $25 for shipping and handling.

 All communication with Case Managers of Idaho for this course will be to or from a casemanagersofidaho.com email address.
 Please check your spam folder if you have not seen an email you expected from us, and let us know if any of our communications end up in your spam folder!